-- A minimum of two years of relevant full-time work experience in finance or a related field are required.
+- A minimum of two years of relevant full-time work experience in finance or a related field is suggested.

 - If your prior education does not include the prerequisites listed above, you may still be admitted under provisional status, followed by full admission once you have completed the missing prerequisites.
 Missing prerequisites may be completed with Johns Hopkins Engineering or at another regionally accredited institution.
 A grade of B– or better must have been earned in each of the prerequisite courses.

 - When reviewing an application, the candidate’s academic and professional background will be considered.